-As we continue to enjoy the tremendous amount of resources being put out in anticipation of the 500th anniversary of the Protestant Reformation, it is important for us to acknowledge that Reformers like Luther, Calvin, Zwingli, and Knox were far from perfect.
+As we continue to benefit from the theological gains that came out of the Protestant Reformation, it is important for us to acknowledge that Reformers like Luther, Calvin, Zwingli, and Knox were far from perfect.

 These were imperfect men.
 All figures of history are, and church history is no exception: Martin Luther’s later writings about the Jewish people are anti-semetic; John Calvin thought death was a justifiable punishment for heresy; John Knox may have either approved of (or at least wasn’t too choked up about) the murder of Cardinal Beaton.

 And the faults don’t only lie with the Refrmers: George Whitefield and Jonathan Edwards owned slaves; John Wesley was a terrible husband…There are many examples we could point to where our heroes had major character flaws, sins, and theological blindspots.

 The question is, how are we to think about the work that God has done through imperfect men and women?